 Pull requests are a chance to ask, learn, and make sure that the code being merged is something EVERYONE is comfortable owning.

-I was creating a document in Office365 the other day - something I’ve done a hundred times - but when I tried to paste with their custom right-click menu I was greeted with a popup telling me to download a browser addon.
+I was creating a document in Office365 the other day, and when I tried to paste with their custom right-click menu I got a popup telling me to download a browser addon.
 Well, that’s weird.

 Does the mere thought of explaining your code cause anxiety?
 Be confident!
 We should all understand what we’re writing and why.
 It’s an opportunity (for everyone) to learn!